Efajemue

 He is based in Los Angeles, California, where he has served on faculty at various higher education institutions and has released several albums that blend jazz music with hip hop and rhythm and blues influences.

 Early life and education

 Born in Hamilton, Ontario, he grew up primarily in Edmonton, Alberta, where his father, Efa Etoroma Sr., is a sociology professor at Concordia University of Edmonton.
 He started playing drums at a young age, taking lessons locally.
-He took an interest in jazz music in his youth and continued on to study Jazz Performance at McGill University in Montreal.
+He took an interest in jazz music in his youth and continued on to study Jazz Performance at McGill University's Schulich School of Music in Montreal.
 Graduating with a B.Mus. in 2011, Etoroma then went on to graduate with a Master of Fine Arts (MFA) from California Institute for the Arts in 2015.
 At Cal Arts Etoroma grew in his playing abilities and expanded knowledge through extensive study of hand percussion, arranging, composition, and electronic music.

 Career

 Early career

 Efa always had a passion for music growing up.
 He grew up in a musical household, with his father, who is a guitarist, exposing him to various styles of music over the years.
 At a young age, he began piano lessons switching to percussion in Junior High school band.
 Taking to the drums quickly, Etoroma received a number of awards for his musical achievements including "Most Outstanding Drummer at the West Coast International Music Festival, selection as Percussionist in Alberta Honor Band, a scholarship to Humber College, Musicfest Canada Zildjian Combo Drummer Award, selection as the drummer in the Yamaha All-Star band at Musicfest Canada, and a Yamaha showcase performance in the 2011 Montreal Drumfest."